SnowySteki/PDF-to-FXLEPUB/README.md

 - **Page order looks wrong:** try switching LTR/RTL, then try **Add Blank 2nd Page**.
 - **EPUB file is large:** fixed-layout image EPUBs are usually large.
 - **MuPDF warnings appear:** some PDFs contain unusual internal objects.
 If the final EPUB looks correct, the warnings can usually be ignored.

+## Acknowledgements

+PDF to FXLEPUB is only possible because of open-source projects including:

+- [PyMuPDF](https://pymupdf.readthedocs.io/) for reading, rendering, and extracting PDF content.
+- [Pillow](https://python-pillow.org/) for image inspection and validation.
+- [Python](https://www.python.org/) and its standard library for the rest of the workflow.

 ## License